A Practical Theory of Generalization in Selectivity Learning: Training with CDF Self-Consistency

 \subsection{\textbf{High-level Idea}}

 In the previous section, we noted that direct query selectivity modeling is effective for in-distribution generalization with respect to arbitrary measures or loss functions.
-However, the CDF modeling paradigm used in \neucdf provides superior OOD generalization but does not support arbitrary loss functions, such as Qerror.
-This raises a key question: \emph{Can we combine the advantages of direct query selectivity modeling and CDF modeling to achieve both strong in-distribution generalization with arbitrary loss functions and improved OOD generalization?}
+However, the CDF modeling paradigm used in \neucdf provides superior OOD generalization {because it enforces a \emph{hard} constraint on a signed measure, ensuring that all predictions from \neucdf are \emph{coherently} induced by a signed measure.} However, it does not support arbitrary loss functions, such as Qerror.
+This raises a key question: \emph{can we combine the advantages of direct query selectivity modeling and CDF modeling to achieve both strong in-distribution generalization with arbitrary loss functions and improved OOD generalization?}

-Recall that the CDF modeling paradigm imposes a \emph{hard} constraint on a signed measure, ensuring that \emph{all} predictions from \neucdf are \emph{coherently} derived from a signed measure.
-However, this approach is limited by its incompatibility with arbitrary loss functions due to the possibility of negative outputs. \name seeks to address this limitation by employing direct query selectivity modeling and introducing a \textbf{soft} constraint on the signed measure, as opposed to the \emph{hard} constraint used in \neucdf.
+\name addresses this limitation by adopting direct query selectivity modeling (which avoids the negative estimate issue) and introducing a \textbf{soft} constraint on the signed measure, unlike the \emph{hard} constraint used in \neucdf.
+Specifically, \name operates on selectivity learning model $\mathcal{M}$ that targets the query selectivity directly (instead of \neucdf that requires $\mathcal{M}$ to model the CDFs), and applies a \emph{soft} constraint through \emph{CDF self-consistency regularization} during training.
+Recall that as discussed in \S~\ref{section.neucdf.convert}, \emph{each CDF corresponds to the selectivity estimate of a one-sided rectangle query}, thus we can extract the CDFs learned by the selectivity model~\(\mathcal{M}\) from these queries.
+We then utilize appropriate loss functions to maintain consistency between the learned CDFs and the learned selectivity function.
+The intuition is that better \emph{alignment} between the learned selectivity functions and the extracted CDFs indicates that $\mathcal{M}$ is more closely induced by a signed measure, thereby being more likely to achieve bounded OOD generalization error.

-We implement the \emph{soft} constraint through \emph{CDF self-consistency regularization} into the training process.
-We again leverage the fundamental fact that every CDF represents a one-sided rectangle query.
-By extracting the CDFs learned by the selectivity model $\mathcal{M}$ through these one-sided CDF queries, we can ensure that the CDFs are consistent with the model’s predictions on any queries through loss functions.
-The intuition is that if the model’s predictions align with the CDFs learned by the model across \emph{all} possible queries, the model can be considered to be induced by a signed measure.
-This approach allows the model to leverage the strengths of both paradigms, enabling robust OOD generalization while maintaining flexibility with arbitrary loss functions.
+This approach combines the benefits of both paradigms, providing robust OOD generalization and allowing flexibility in the choice of loss functions.
+Although \name is inspired by both the theoretical and empirical analyses of \neucdf, it does not come with a theoretical guarantee because it cannot be confirmed as being entirely induced by signed measures.
+Despite this, \name shows significant practical effectiveness in our experiments.